-Biospecimen test results determined in CLIA-certified clinical laboratories and imaging and other clinical testing results determined by licensed medical professionals that are analytically valid will be recorded in the participant medical record and will be reviewed by the Principal Investigator or other designated licensed medical professional at each site.
+Biospecimen test results determined in CLIA-certified clinical laboratories and imaging and other clinical testing results determined by licensed medical professionals that are analytically valid may be provided to their local site research team or recorded in the participant medical record and will be reviewed by the Principal Investigator or other designated licensed medical professional at each site.
 If the Principal Investigator or licensed designee determine that the result is clinically significant or medically actionable, the participant will be contacted by telephone or in-person to explain the test findings within one week of the return of the test results.
 The participant will also be advised to follow up with their primary care physician.
-Any additional testing ordered by the primary care physician will be paid by the participant or their insurance company.
+Any additional testing ordered by the primary care physician will be for clinical indication and will be paid by the participant or their insurance company.
 Disclosure of such incidental findings can cause or increase anxiety, and may result in increased clinical care costs to the participant.